Skylight sagging

 Roofing

-The answer to 'skylight sagging' is that a sagging skylight is often caused by structural issues or improper installation.
-Symptoms may include visible sagging, leaks, or cracks in the skylight frame.
-Solutions can range from minor repairs to full skylight replacement, depending on the extent of the damage.
+The answer to 'skylight sagging' is that a sagging skylight is often caused by structural issues with the roof or improper installation.
+Symptoms include the skylight frame sinking or the glass/panel becoming uneven.
+Solutions can range from reinforcing the roof framing to completely replacing the skylight.

 Frequently Asked Questions